- When: 03/11/17

-- Pax: Abu, Aquaman, Bono, Cousin IT, Glaucoma, Goose, Matlock, Mr. Belding (RESPECT), Past Due (RESPECT), See Thru, Tater, Tonka
+- Pax: Abu, Aquaman, Bono, Cousin IT, Glaucoma, Goose, Matlock, Mr. Belding (RESPECT - moved), Past Due (RESPECT), See Thru, Tater, Tonka

 - FNGs|Visiting Pax: Carterico/Charlotte/New Bern/Wilmington - Boss Tweed, Bob the Builder, Cracker, Dino, EPO, Gappetto, Gobo, Last, LETC, Minecraft, Omar, The Hoff, The Ratt, Trump, Ugly Stik, Venus, Big Mic, Blue Cross, Crabby Englishman, Duck Butter, Flipova, Frosted Flake, Gertrude, Gypsy, Hillary, Jang-A-Lang, Lassie, Nipple Shot, Pineapple, Pocahontas, Puddles, Rooney, Second Mile, Shroom, Steamer, Suitcase, Swaggart, Robber, MiniMe, Dredd, GnarlyGoat, OBT, Pate, RedFox, Stinger, Deuce, Mr. Roboto, McRib, Stalker

 …because we are not first, we are not second…We are 3rd.